 If you want to travel and stay like a Goddess or rough-it backpacking, the option is up to you.
-You can choose to stay in a luxury Riad or hotel with all the high-end spa facilities and 5* dining, rent a villa with pool, pay for an AirBnB or vacation apartment with the basics, stay in a beach bungalow with your own veranda over the sea, or glamp-it in a nomad tent, if you want.
+You can choose to stay in a luxury Riad or hotel with all the high-end spa facilities and 5* dining, rent a villa with pool, pay for a vacation apartment with the basics, stay in a beach bungalow with your own veranda over the sea, or glamp-it in a nomad tent, if you want.

-Practice your language skills.
 Don’t expect that all Moroccans will speak your language, or even French or English to a basic or fluent level.
 Not all service providers or taxi drivers for example, will speak even French, the second national language.
 Although many people you’ll meet will astound you with their knowledge of at least 4 or 5 languages, come prepared with some basic phrases in Arabic and French.

 Get help with these two posts that share some of the common phrases and expressions you should know!

 The country has challenges for sure that you will come across: crazy driving and cars whizzing past and on the street, Some unintelligent and uneducated men who will attempt to harass or seduce you with their unwelcome charms or assume you are rich, or a level of poverty and animal cruelty in places that will bring tears to your eyes, archaic systems in certain villages that seem infuriating if you’re from a cosmopolitan town.
 Whatever the circumstance, even if the Moroccans around you are losing their cool, stay calm and be seen to be confident, even if you don’t feel it.

 Take attempting to jay-walk or walk across the road.
 You may have your heart in your mouth as cars whizz past, even on the occasional traffic lights, but if you walk ahead calmly and confidently, the cars will 9 out of 10 times, stop.
 They don’t want to hit you, too!
 If you find unwanted attention coming your way, for whatever reaction they’re trying to get out of you, stay very calm.
 Be as respectful and confident as you can muster and keep walking.

-You may also encounter disadvantaged, homeless people, and beggars or mistreated animals, Morocco is a developing country and unfortunately this is a common sight.
+You may also encounter disadvantaged, homeless people, and beggars or mistreated animals, Morocco is a developing country and unfortunately, this is a common sight.
 Trust your intuition but also keep the open mind of what you can and can’t do to help, each time.

 We say be the best version of yourself, because we hope that person will come with that level of respect and understanding that makes decisions on what to do when here, that makes everyone feel comfortable, including you.
 We hope this version of you will also choose to celebrate all that is possible in this vast and stunning country, to seek out the best experience for yourself and those you engage with and hopefully, choose to meet.
-Your Moroccan Tour can be the best adventure of your lifetime, if you choose that perspective and be determined to make that happen.
+Your Moroccan tour can be the best adventure of your lifetime, if you choose that perspective and be determined to make that happen.

 Personal safety and safety in a new culture goes without saying must be top of your list when traveling alone.
 Although the reported crime rates are low here compared with other countries, crime does happen.
 Petty theft and sexual harassment are the two crimes to consider protecting yourself from in the way you normally do.
 There is a very high chance you WILL experience some type of catcalling or other verbal harassment.
 However, Morocco is no different to any other country where that might happen, so do what you would normally do to keep safe.

-Avoid places alone at night.
+- Avoid places alone at night.

-Go where you know you can access others and phone coverage if you need to.
+- Go where you know you can access others and phone coverage if you need to.